Tampines North Bus Interchange

 Tampines North Bus Interchange is a bus interchange serving Tampines in Singapore.
 Operated by SBS Transit, the bus interchange is located along Tampines Street 62.

 The bus interchange opened on 27 November 2022 and features wheelchair-friendly facilities for the disabled.
 The new interchange is designed by SDA Architects.

-The bus interchange will be a part of the upcoming Tampines North Integrated Transport Hub and will provide rail connections with the future Tampines North MRT station.

 History

-The interchange was built at a cost of about S$12.8 million and were opened on Sunday, 27 November 2022.
+The interchange was built at a cost of about S$12.8 million, and was opened on 27 November 2022.
 The interchange provides bus connections to Tampines North estate.
-Bus Service 18 and 129 was the first bus routes to serve Tampines North Bus Interchange, which previously terminated at Tampines Concourse Bus Interchange prior to being amended to their current route.
+Bus Service 18 and 129 are the first bus routes to serve Tampines North Bus Interchange, which previously terminated at Tampines Concourse Bus Interchange prior to being amended to their current route.

-Bus contracting model
+Bus Contracting Model

-Under the new bus contracting model, all the bus routes terminating at the interchange are under the Tampines Bus Package.
+Under the Bus Contracting Model, all bus services operating from Tampines North Bus Interchange are under Tampines Bus Package, operated by the anchor operator, SBS Transit Ltd.

+List of Bus Services

+Redevelopment

+As part of LTA's Land Transport Masterplan 2040, the current bus interchange at Tampines North will serve as an interim bus interchange, before it is redeveloped as part of the Tampines North Integrated Transport Hub (ITH), providing rail connection with the future Tampines North MRT station.
+The ITH will be part of a mixed-used development comprising a shopping mall and a condominium.

+In July 2023, the land parcel along Tampines Avenue 11 and 6 was awarded to Topaz Residential and Topaz Commercial, which will be responsible for the construction of the mixed-used development, including the ITH.
+The development is scheduled to be completed in 2030, in tandem with the opening of Tampines North MRT station.